krahets/hello-algo/en/docs/chapter_backtracking/backtracking_algorithm.md

 # Backtracking algorithms

 <u>Backtracking algorithm</u> is a method to solve problems by exhaustive search.
-Its core concept is to start from an initial state and brute force all possible solutions.
-The algorithm records the correct ones until a solution is found or all possible choices are exhausted without success.
+Its core concept is to start from an initial state and brutally search for all possible solutions.
+The algorithm records the correct ones until a solution is found or all possible solutions have been tried but no solution can be found.

 Backtracking typically employs "depth-first search" to traverse the solution space.
 In the "Binary tree" chapter, we mentioned that pre-order, in-order, and post-order traversals are all depth-first searches.
 Next, we are going to use pre-order traversal to solve a backtracking problem.
 This helps us to understand how the algorithm works gradually.